 I’m really quite proud of myself as a single Mum that I have managed to conquer Africa as a new place to drive too.

 Because we have decided that we want some ‘us’ time and not be on a formal tour, I have organised our own tailor made African Safari.

 This has taken me a lot of time, so I am quite OK with sharing with you how we made this happen.
 Hopefully, this will save some of you who are planning a trip to Africa some great ideas and contacts.

-Tip #1 – Stop on the side of the road – a huge ‘Mbogoya’ bunches of bananas on one cut off piece for 5,000 Ugandan Schillings or about $1 – you will be glad you have the when you pass the monkeys, and baboons on the side of the road.
+Tip #1 – Stop on the side of the road – a huge ‘Mbogoya’ bunches of bananas on one cut off a piece for 5,000 Ugandan Schillings or about $1 – you will be glad you have the when you pass the monkeys and baboons on the side of the road.

 Expedient Car Hire – We have hired a 4WD on a par day basis and I have been delighted with the vehicle and professional service and thoroughly recommend them.